wilds/angular-schema-form-dynamic-select/README.md

 This is done by either using the JSON-schema enum-property, or by manually setting form.titleMap.

 # UI-Select
-The support for angular-ui-select was added in the 0.9.0-version, and is currently partial.
+The support for angular-ui-select was added in the 0.9.0-version, and is currently partial, but getting there.

+The currently supported UI-select specific/native options are:
+* Single: tagging, taggingTokens, taggingLabel, refreshDelay, searchDescription, uiClass
+* Multiple select: refreshDelay, uiClass, groupBy(only multiple)

 ## Installation